muefdo/websites-i-made/README.md

 # Websites that i made

-### For creating full-stack and front-end projects i mostly used this technologies
+### For creating Full-Stack and Front-End projects, I mostly use these technologies.

 * Javascript
 * ReactJS